mono300genuine/87-template/README.md

 ### Colors

-We have the following structure for colors:
+We have the following structure for colors in Root.tsx:

 ```ts
 const colors = {